 7. Be prepared for anything

-One of the most important job hunting tips is to be prepared for anything.
+One of the most crucial job-hunting tips is to be prepared for anything.
 This includes phone and in-person interviews, as well as assessment tests.

 Before an interview, research the company and the position you’re applying for.
 This will help you answer questions confidently and show you know about the company and the role.